Kevincastillo98/url_validator/README.md

 # url_validator
-This bash code validate a list of url based by the sttaus code made by the curl command
+This bash code validates a list of URL's based on the staus code of the curl command

 first clone the repository: